georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

 we have a group of Analyzer containers which perform analyses and save them in Analyses Stores as well as a group of Recommender containers which can retrieve said analysis from the stores and provide recommendations for Editor.
-This architecture is shown in .
+This architecture is shown in the picture below.
 The rest is the same as before in Recommender Container Architecture; hence, we skip further description.